 Countryside Tour

 If driving your classic sports car is your main passion, we invite you to join us for the Countryside Tour.
-Hosted by the Greater Pittsburgh MG Club, with help from the Western PA Triumph Association.
-The Countryside Tour was conceived in 2012 by Bud Osbourne as a part of the Pittsburgh Vintage Grand Prix.
-Participation is limited to sports & GT cars produced in 1983 and earlier*).
+It is hosted by the Greater Pittsburgh MG Club, with help from the Western PA Triumph Association.
+Participation is limited to sports & GT cars produced in 1983 and earlier*

 Registration at Ligonier Ramada Inn: 8:00 AM